Key to understanding the Flood Map for Planning (rivers and the sea)

 For information on flood defences which are not yet shown on the map, contact your local Environment Agency Office.

-Our assessment of the likelihood of flooding from rivers and the sea at any location is based on the presence and effect of all flood defences, predicted flood levels, and ground levels.
-By clicking within either of the blue areas of floodplain, you can see which of three further categories of likelihood of flooding (significant, moderate, or low) apply there.
+This map shows our assessment of the likelihood of flooding from rivers and the sea at any location is based on the presence and effect of all flood defences, predicted flood levels, and ground levels.

 Flood warning schemes have been set up for a number of areas that are considered to be at particular risk from flooding.
 These areas are called Flood Warning Areas.
 Within these areas, we can warn residents in advance when flooding may be likely and how severe the flooding could be.
 We also publish a number of flood warnings that are in force on this site.